 Just about every household in America turned on the television in 1952 when the I Love Lucy show’s star, Lucille Ball, included her real-life pregnancy in the storyline.
 The script couldn’t use the word “pregnancy” and substituted it for “expecting.”
 The last episode of the season, which was the birth, hit the highest ratings ever.

 2. Elizabeth Taylor—1957

 Elizabeth Taylor married many times but one mega pregnancy.
-Her third husband, Mike Todd, prove false any rumors of marital difficulties by declaring with bluster to the newshounds that his wife was blissfully pregnant.
+Her third husband, Mike Todd, proves false rumors of marital difficulties by declaring with bluster to the newshounds that his wife was blissfully pregnant.